 We invite you to join our community in celebrating Shabbat

 Every Shabbat (Friday) evening, Fairmount Temple offers a 6:15 pm Shabbat Service with soothing prayers, inspiring teachings and uplifting music.
 In addition to our clergy, we often host guest speakers, scholars, activists and musicians to help demonstrate the relevance of Judaism in encountering the world.

 In addition to our Shabbat Evening Services, we offers special services throughout the year, such as:

 - Simchat Shabbat – Simcha means joy, and this special Simchat Shabbat experience for children from 0-5 and their families and is a song-filled celebration filled with joy, that we host once a month at Fairmount Temple

-- Shabbat Atid (“The Future”) – Once a season, 6:15 p.m.
-Our clergy co-lead this Shabbat Worship for the whole community with Religious School students as readers and musicians, as the voices of many generations join together.
-This service happens once a season.
+- Shabbat Atid (“The Future”) – Our clergy co-lead this Shabbat Worship for the whole community with Religious School students as readers and musicians and even as teachers.
+Once per season, the Shabbat Atid service draws many generations to join together.